djamajo/GooglePlayServicesLocation/Readme.md

 API 23 (android 6.0) or higher consideration
 --------------------------------------------

 If the target SDK for you application is 23 or higher the permission have to accepted by the user.
-Therefore it has to be implemented the verification if the ```ndroid.permission.ACCESS_FINE_LOCATION``` was granted.
+Therefore it has to be implemented the verification if the ```android.permission.ACCESS_FINE_LOCATION``` was granted.
 In case the the permission was not granted it has to be requested during the execution time.

 https://developer.android.com/training/permissions/requesting.html